kanaad-c-79/Decision-Trees-on-Student-Loan-Data/README.md

 We used a Student Loan dataset to Predict Defaults for student loan Applications using regression trees - performing the following steps:

 1) Loaded the dataset into Python and performed Exploratory Data Analysis.

+The dataset has the following fields regarding students: field of study, graduation year, loan amount, gender, whether they've defaulted.
 2) Translated the categorical predictors into numerical predictors.
 3) Shuffled the dataset - splitting it into 50% training data, 25% validation data, and 25% test data.
 4) Calculated the accuracy of the Naïve benchmark on the validation set.